Economics PhD candidate at PSE

 Arthur H. Cole Grant of the Economic History Association

-[Pueblos de Indios in CDMX] [NotebookLM Podcast]
+[Pueblos de Indios in CDMX] [NotebookLM] [Replication] [Ungated pdf]

 Populism’s Original Sin: Short-term Populist Penalties and Uncertainty Traps